Lasting Legacy of Walter Payton: A Look at the Influence on History

 2010: Posthumous Induction into Black College Football Hall of Fame

-In 2010, Walter Payton was posthumously inducted into the inaugural class of the Black College Football Hall of Fame, honoring his contributions.
+In 2010, Walter Payton was posthumously inducted into the inaugural class of the Black College Football Hall of Fame, recognizing his significant contributions to football at historically black colleges.

-In 2011, Walter Payton's Roundhouse was sold to Two Brothers Brewing.
+In 2011, Walter Payton's Roundhouse was sold to Two Brothers Brewing, marking the end of Payton's ownership, though a plaque commemorating Payton remains on the building.

 September 2019: Named Greatest Bears Player of All Time